Kindergarten: United Kingdom

-However, the word "kindergarten" is used for more specialist organisations such as forest kindergartens and is sometimes used in the naming of private nurseries that provide full-day child care for working parents.
-Historically the word was used during the nineteenth century when activists like Adelaide Manning were introducing educators to the work of Friedrich Fröbel.
+However, the word kindergarten is used for more specialist organisations such as forest kindergartens and is sometimes used in the naming of private nurseries that provide full-day child care for working parents.
+Historically the word was used during the nineteenth century when activists like Emily Ronalds and later Adelaide Manning were introducing educators to the work of Friedrich Fröbel.

 In the UK, parents have the option of nursery for their children at the ages of three or four years, before compulsory education begins.
 Before that, less structured childcare is available privately.
 The details vary between England, Northern Ireland, Scotland and Wales.

 Some nurseries are attached to state infant or primary schools, but many are provided by the private sector.
 The Scottish government provides funding so that all children from the age of three until they start compulsory school can attend five sessions per week of two and a half hours each, either in state-run or private nurseries.
 Working parents can also receive from their employers childcare worth £55 per week free of income tax, which is typically enough to pay for one or two days per week.